 Vitamin D is not present in lots of natural foods, but fortified foods, such as cereal and milk, contain vitamin D.

 - fatty fish, such as salmon, fresh tuna, and mackerel

 - UV-exposed mushrooms

 Vitamin D supplements are also available and can be important for people who do not live in a sunny climate.

 Both mother and baby can benefit from omega-3 fats in the diet.
 These essential fatty acids support the heart, brain, eyes, immune system, and central nervous system.
 Omega-3 may prevent early delivery, lower the risk of developing preeclampsia, and decrease the likelihood of postpartum depression.

-An adequate daily intake of omega-3 fats during pregnancy is 1.4 g.
-Omega-3 fatty acids are present in:
+An adequate daily intake of omega-3 fats during pregnancy is

 - oily fish, including salmon, mackerel, fresh tuna, herring, and sardines

 Seeds contain a form of omega-3 that the body needs to convert before it can use it.
 How well the body can do this varies from person to person.

 Vegans and vegetarians may need to take an algae-based supplement to meet their omega-3 requirements during pregnancy.